linhub15/hubertlin-site/_drafts/things-i-learned-from-my-first-paid-website.md

 With SquareSpace, Shopify, Wix and all those other website building apps, it seems like there really isn't a reason to hire a web developer these days.
 I mean, why would someone pay a few hundred dollars when they could just pay $9.99 and get a really good looking site?&nbsp;

-Well... here's a few reasons:
+Well… here's a few reasons:

 * Save your time for running your business, not learning html, css, and javascript
 * Prevent future headache by letting me set things up right the first time&nbsp;